virtuallynathan/qpep/README.md

 _There is no need to install those manually_ and please don't do so as it might mess up the loading of the driver when running qpep.

 ### Qpep-tray module
-This module compiles without additional dependencies with :
+This module compiles without additional dependencies so just cd into qpep-tray directory and run:
 `go build -ldflags -H=windowsgui`

 The flags `-ldflags -H=windowsgui` allow the binary to run without a visible console in the background.